Williams Ephs: Golf

 The women's golf team has been coached by Tomas Adalsteinsson since 2016.
 Adalsteinsson replaced coach Bill Kangas, who was serving as interim head coach for the 2014–2015 season after Eika DeSanty left to become the head coach at Princeton.
 The team plays at the Taconic Golf Club in Williamstown, located next to campus.
 The program began varsity play in the 2004–2005 season.
 In 2014, the Ephs' Georgiana Salant won the individual national championship.
-In 2015, Ephs' Womens Golf won their first Team National Championship, led by sophomore, Sophie Kitchen, who finished third individually.
+In 2015, Ephs' Women's Golf won their first Team National Championship, led by sophomore, Sophie Kitchen, who finished third individually.

 The team has won the following honors: